-Mindfulness Exercises – Games and Activities for Groups, Classrooms, and More
+Mindfulness Exercises and Activities for Adults, Teens, and Children

 Mindfulness is becoming much more mainstream, with its growth fueled largely by backing from the scientific community.
 Studies have found that mindfulness practice increases subjective well-being, reduces reactivity, and improves behavioral regulation.
 Mindfulness has also proven helpful with children and students, leading to an increased ability to pay attention, decreased stress levels, and even better grades.
 There are many benefits of mindfulness practice, and it is a powerful practice to introduce to students, clients, and young adults.